LyonSyonII/astro-preload/README.md

 - `url`: The URL of the icon.
 Overrides default Iconify URL.

 The **Image** component accepts the following props:
-- `name`: The name of the image.
-If not provided it will try to inferred from the url.
+- `name`: The name of the downloaded image.
+If not provided it will try to be inferred from the url.
 - `url`: The URL of the image.
 - `size`: The size of the image.
 Applied to both `width` and `height`.